 Tutorial: Azure Active Directory integration with Panorama9

-- You can manage your accounts in one central location - the Azure portal
+- Manage your accounts in one central location - the Azure portal.

-To configure Azure AD integration with Panorama9, you need the following items:
+To get started, you need the following items:

-- A Panorama9 single sign-on enabled subscription
+- Panorama9 single sign-on (SSO) enabled subscription.

-In this tutorial, you test Azure AD single sign-on in a test environment.
-The scenario outlined in this tutorial consists of two main building blocks:
+In this tutorial, you configure and test Azure AD single sign-on in a test environment.

-Adding Panorama9 from the gallery
+Add Panorama9 from the gallery